Your tenant screening process: How to get to new levels of consistency and revenue

 With the right technology that saves time for everyone involved, you can pass on the cost and value of screening to the applicant and even generate extra revenue by setting your own screening fee.

-Tenant Screening and the FHA
+Tenant Screening and the Fair Housing Act

 No matter how you conduct your screenings, however, it’s important to remain compliant with the federal Fair Housing Act (FHA), which prohibits you from denying housing to applicants based on race, color, religion, sex, national origin, familial status (families with children, who are pregnant, or who are in the process of having children), or disability.